LMEye: An Interactive Perception Network for Large Language Models

 \section{Conclusion}

-We present IPN, an interactive perception network for large language models, aiming to achieve a large visual language model with the dynamic interaction between LLMs and visual information.
-The experimental results show that our method achieves superior zero-shot performances on visual question answering, in-detail image description, and multimodal reasoning tasks.
+We present LMEye, attaching human-like eye for large language models with an interactive perception network, aiming to achieve a large visual language model via dynamic interaction between LLMs and visual information.
+The experimental results show that our method with less parameters achieves superior performances on two evaluation benchmarks of multimodal LLMs, and other visual question answering, in-detail image description, and multimodal reasoning tasks.